The-Bioinformatics-Group/skeletonema_sex_project/README.md

 The output from this script is the count matrix, with all contigs and how many reads are mapped to each one from each sample.
 This can be be found here:
 /nobackup/data5/skeletonema_sex_project/differential-expression-analysis/transcript-abundance-est/RSEM_1/count_matrix_corrected/matrix.counts.matrix

+An R script was created to conduct the Differential Expression analysis using the package EdgeR.
+This script can be located at:
+/nobackup/data5/skeletonema_sex_project/differential-expression-analysis/differential-expression/DEanalysisSexproject.R
+This script loads the matrix.count.matrix file, and starts the DE analysis in parallel, for comparison between small+cue vs large+cue for time1 and time2, respectively.
+It starts out by filtering out poorly expressed contigs (keeping contigs that have at least above 1 CPM in at least 2 samples).
+It then normalizes the counts according to sample library size.
+To investigate the similarity between the samples and see how well the replicate correlate MDS-plots are created.
+The dispersion of expression across replicates is estimated and the tagwise, common and trend estimation is plotted in BCV plots.
+Then the data is fitted to the estimation model.
+The contrasts are made between experimental groups, small+cue vs large+cue.
+Finally the names of significantly DE contigs with less than 5%FDR is outputted in a table: DE_Contignames_2(or 3).ods, and a table of 10000 contigs with DE values, sorted on P-value is outputted into a separate table.
+The bash script located in the same directory: grep_for_DEtranscripts.sh, extracts the significantly DE contigs from the list of 10000 and puts them in a separate table.